zmarkan/cicd-workshop-cypress-vitesse/README.md

-# CI/CD Workshop with CircleCI
+# CircleCI and Cypress Workshop

 ## Prerequisites

 Knowledge of Git version control system
 GitHub account - where the code is hosted
-A code editor - you can use GitPod ...
+A code editor - Visual Studio Code is preferred but you can use anything

 ## Chapter 0 - The Prologue and Prep

 Fork this project!
 You will need a GitHub account.

-This project can run on your machine if you have the correct dependencies installed (Git, Terraform, DigitalOcean CLI, Node.js), or it can also run in a cloud based environment using Gitpod (we recommend Gitpod for best experience).
+This project can run on your machine if you have the correct dependencies installed (Git, Terraform, DigitalOcean CLI, Node.js, and Cypress)

-To open this in Gitpod, copy your fork's GitHub URL, and combine it with this Gitpod prefix - `https://gitpod.io/#` and open it in a new tab.

-The full URL should look something like this: `https://gitpod.io/#/https://github.com/YOUR_GITHUB_USERNAME/cicd-workshop`.

-This lets you spin up an environment with all the dependencies preinstalled, remotely connect to it, and work on it as it was on your machine.
-This is much faster, believe us, we measured it with science.

-### If NOT using Gitpod

-If you are using Gitpod you're good, everything you need should have been installed already.

 The commands used here are mostly using Bash, Git, and Python 3 - make sure they are installed and available.
 If using Windows, the commands might be different than the ones listed here.